hippoPE/hippope.github.io/README.md

 # From the Author
 Hi there, I'm Yibo Liu.

 ~~I'm facing some uncontrollable challenges right now and don’t have the mood to update this repo.
-If I can get through this, I will try to complete the repo.~~
+If I can get through this, I will try to complete the repo.
+Torching scientists is one of the most self-destructive things a country can do to itself.~~

 ~~Although I am still fighting against witch hunting, I will try to provide updates to this repository before April.~~